How to move an aquarium to a new home

 Keep in mind that at Ferguson, we have plenty of experience moving delicate items, such as aquariums.
 If you have any questions, feel free to ask us!
 We will be more than happy to help advise you on your move!

-Call Ferguson Moving Company in Vancouver
+Call Ferguson Moving & Storage

 At Ferguson Moving and Storage, we have a lot of experience assisting people who are moving into or designing their new dream homes.
 With almost a century of moving folks in the Vancouver area behind us, we’ve picked up a lot of tips that can help you on your move.
 Call us and we can at the very least provide referrals to good local contractors.
 We may even be able to assist with moving and transporting building materials!